Welcome to Dargle Local Living. Read more about us all under ‘Stories’ on the right.

 Click on the pages above to see who produces what in our valley.
 Contact them directly to buy, barter or share produce.
-Or write a comment with your request or offer.
-Whoever is subscribed will receive your message.
 Tick the ‘Follow’ box to become part of our local living community.

 The beautiful Dargle Valley, stretched out beneath Inhlosane, is home to many important ecosystems, including wetlands, grassland and mist-belt forests which provide habitats for endangered species and inspiration to local artists and crafters.
 From food to furniture and all sorts of fascinating things in between, everyone is proud to be part of this community where we support neighbours and friends in their creative endeavours – living local as much as possible.
 This means shopping for an antique teacup along the road, buying milk from Betty the cow on top of the hill, enjoying mindfully prepared meals in our restaurants and sharing seasonal veggies with neighbours.